Brown cacholote: Survival

-Status
+Conservation

-The IUCN has assessed the brown cacholote as being of Least Concern.
+BirdLife International has assessed the brown cacholote as being of least concern.
 It has large range and an unknown population size that is believed to be decreasing.
 No immediate threats have been identified.
-It is considered uncommon to fairly common and occurs in several protected areas.
+It is considered uncommon to fairly common by BirdLife, and occurs in several protected areas, and is somewhat tolerant of habitat disruption; found living in fragmented woodlands as small as 1.5 ha.